Sergio Aguero: Barcelona forward set to announce retirement on Wednesday

 Sergio Aguero is expected to announce his retirement from football at a press conference in Barcelona on Wednesday.

-The club have confirmed that Aguero will make a statement on his future and will be joined by Barca president Joan Laporta.
+The club have confirmed that Aguero will make a statement on his future at the Nou Camp at 11am GMT and will be joined by Barca president Joan Laporta.

 ❗ @aguerosergiokun will give a statement on his future from Camp Nou at 12pm CET on Wednesday December 15.
 The first-team football player will be joined by FC Barcelona president, Joan Laporta. pic.twitter.com/PcgpeuytCZ— FC Barcelona (@FCBarcelona) December 14, 2021